 2. Online Systems Security

-Stanford uses an authorization [WebAuth] to grant authorized employees access to on-line applications.
-Specific levels of access within applications are defined by roles assigned with the Authority Manager.
-Roles within the Sunflower Assets application used for property management are granted by the Property Management Office.
+Stanford uses authorization granting tools to provide employees access to on-line applications.
+Roles within the Sunflower application used for property management are granted by the Property Management Office.
 Login IDs and passwords for any Stanford system are to be used only by the individual to which they are assigned.
 Refer to the Administrative Guide Memo 6.3.1, Information Security for additional Stanford Policy.
 Upon termination of employment with Stanford, access to on-line systems is discontinued.

 3. Departmental or Area Security